ethlau/emu_CAMELS/README.md

 The emulator is constructed using the profiles found in emulator_profiles (but this can be substituted for the CAMELS SQL database, for example) and the interpolation methods of the repository *ostrich*, found at: https://github.com/dylancromer/ostrich.

+The modified version of *ostrich* that works with emu_CAMELS can be found at https://github.com/ethlau/ostrich.

 ## Dependencies: